 Upcoming changes

 The NHI has enough numbers at the current rates of allocation to assign to people until mid 2026.
-The Ministry is working with the sector to introduce a change to the NHI number format to extend the range of NHI numbers available.
+Health New Zealand is working with the sector to introduce a change to the NHI number format to extend the range of NHI numbers available.

 This involves checking and (where necessary) upgrading the health sector’s IT systems which record NHI numbers to accept a new format.
 This work is underway now to allow time for these checks and any upgrades to take place.
 It is the responsibility of the digital health suppliers to upgrade their systems to accommodate both, the old and new NHI format, by completing the Compliance Test by clicking here and the NHI Format Change Compliance Form by clicking here.